Perfect Celebrity

 "Perfect Celebrity" is a song by the American singer-songwriter Lady Gaga, released as the fourth track from her studio album Mayhem (2025).
-An electropop and trip hop song which has been stylistically compared to songs by Nine Inch Nails, the song was produced by Gaga, Cirkut, and Andrew Watt, and was composed by the latter two alongside Gesaffelstein.
+An electropop, trip hop and arena rock song which has been stylistically compared to songs by Nine Inch Nails, it was produced by Gaga, Cirkut, and Andrew Watt, and was composed by the latter two alongside Gesaffelstein.
+Lyrically, it explores Gaga's relationship with fame, addressing the tension between her public image and private self.
 "Perfect Celebrity" was first previewed on February 24, 2025, and was released on the album on March 7.

 The track received generally positive reviews from music critics, who praised its sound and deemed it as a standout on the album despite its "tired" subject matter.
+Commercially, "Perfect Celebrity" charted in some countries, along with the released of its parent album, such as Brazil, Canada, France and the United States, as well as on the Billboard Global 200.
+Gaga performed the song live during a series of promotional concerts in 2025 in support of Mayhem, as well as on the Mayhem Ball concert tour (2025–2026).
+During these shows, she emerged from a grave in a corseted white dress, surrounded by dancers wearing skull masks.
+She also performed stripped-down renditions of the track on The Howard Stern Show and at her one-off Mayhem Requiem concert.

-Background and release
+Recording and release

 Lady Gaga began writing the studio album Mayhem after her fiancé Michael Polansky convinced her to make a new pop album.
 Gaga noted that the song was inspired by the band The Cure and their song "Never Enough", and that she felt like the song "had been inside of me for 15 years".
 After having finished the song, she had briefly considered turning the entirety of Mayhem into a grunge album, before being persuaded against the idea by Polansky.

+"Perfect Celebrity" was written by Lady Gaga, Andrew Watt, Henry Walter, and Mike Lévy, and produced by Gaga, Watt, and Walter.
+Gaga performed lead vocals and played keyboards.
+Watt contributed keyboards, bass, drums, electric guitar, acoustic guitar, and percussion, while Walter handled programming, keyboards, synthesizers, and drum programming.
+The song was engineered by Paul Lamalfa, with additional engineering by Marco Sonzini and Tyler Harris.
+It was mixed by Serban Ghenea, with Bryce Bordone as assistant mixing engineer, and mastered by Randy Merrill.
+In an interview with People, Watt said that the song came together very quickly during a studio session, explaining that he began playing a synth line minutes before Gaga arrived and that she "instantly started writing" upon hearing it.
+He described the process as "one of those really fluid things," noting that Gaga wrote the song "in one fell swoop" within about twenty minutes.

 The song was originally announced as the fourth track of the album on February 18, 2025.
 It was subsequently previewed on February 24, 2025, during an interview for InStyle.